Welcome to Stokes Summer Music Camp

 We were established by the Preparatory Center For the Arts within the John J. Cali School of Music at Montclair State University in 1992.
 Our mission is to provide a creative outlet for interested students ages 10-17 with a musical background.
 We pride ourselves on offering a challenging yet nurturing environment for students of all backgrounds and abilities which encourages creative growth and self-expression.

-Camp is held on the picturesque campus of the YMCA Linwood MacDonald, near Stokes State Forest.
+Stokes is returning to our original location, the picturesque campus of The New Jersey School of Conservation, located in Stokes State Forest.
 Students and faculty alike routinely fall in love with the atmosphere and look forward to seeing the natural wonders that surround us.
-From the swallows swooping down to touch Rooke Lake in the morning to the families of deer who wander on the outskirts of campus, these sightings give our students a greater understanding and appreciation of nature.
+From the swallows swooping down to touch Lake Wapalanne in the morning to the families of deer who wander on the outskirts of campus, these sightings give our students a greater understanding and appreciation of nature.
+You can find more information about the School of Conservation here.

-In addition to our schedule of recreational activities such as swimming, boating, hiking, rock wall climbing, archery and ziplining, our students have the opportunity to participate in a myriad of exciting musical ensembles.
+In addition to our schedule of recreational activities such as boating, hiking, wildlife ecology and herpetology classes, ropes courses, rock wall climbing, team building exercises, and archery, our students have the opportunity to participate in a myriad of exciting musical ensembles.
 Students can choose from our always impressive musical, band, orchestra, select choir, rock band, and various jazz and chamber ensembles.
 We also offer music theory classes and private lessons in order to build upon our students’ knowledge and leave them with lasting skills.

 Whether you play classical cello, jazz saxophone, electric guitar, or if you’ve always wanted to be a star on stage, you’ll find a home here at Stokes.
 Come join us this summer and discover the magic of making music in the forest!